Listen

 Format data labels

-Refer to the following code example to customize the chart data labels.
+Below is a code example demonstrating how to customize chart data labels.

 //Set Datalabel.